Song Hye-kyo: Public image and reception

-In the media, Song Hye-kyo is widely recognized as one of South Korea's most iconic actresses.
+In the media, Song is widely recognized as one of South Korea's most iconic actresses.
 Following her breakout performance in Autumn in My Heart in 2000, Song received the KBS Drama Awards Popularity Award and Photogenic Award.
 The series' melancholy tone and high ratings (peaking at over 40%) marked a new era in melodramatic storytelling, with Song praised for her poignant, emotional delivery.

-Due to her consistently widely-acclaimed performances and broad public appeal, Song was considered part of the elite "Tae-Hye-Ji" trio — alongside Kim Tae-hee and Jun Ji-hyun — who were widely regarded as the epitome of beauty and talent in Korean entertainment during the '00s.
-Song has also been celebrated for her agelessness, versatile acting, and great influence in the fashion and beauty industries.
+Due to her widely-acclaimed performances, Song was considered part of the elite "Tae-Hye-Ji" trio — alongside Kim Tae-hee and Jun Ji-hyun — who were widely regarded as beauty and talent icons in Korean entertainment during the '00s.
+Song has also been celebrated for her versatile acting and influence in the fashion and beauty industries.

 In a January 2025 interview, Song said she is grateful for the "Tae-Hye-Ji" label but feels newer actors should now carry the torch, adding that she prefers to be recognized for her acting rather than for her looks.